Login

 3. Enter 5.5 for the “Initial Interest Rate”.

-1. In row one of the cash flow input area, create a "Loan" series
+1. In row 1 of the cash‑flow input area, create a “Loan” series.

-3. Set the "# Periods" to 180.
-The result is a payment amount assuming a 15-year term using the initial 5.5% interest rate.
+3. Set the “# Periods” to 180.
+This calculates the payment using the initial 5.5 % interest rate.

-4. Use the [Tab] key to tab to Frequency.
-Select "Monthly".
+4. Press Tab to move to Frequency.
+Select “Monthly”.

-• Your calculator should now look like this:
+• Your calculator should now appear as shown below:

 Adjustable rate mortgage setup